roberttwomey/nosc-toolkit/readme.md

 Assumes you have done all software setup below.

-0. Start the LabRecorder app.
+### Start the LabRecorder app.

+Run the LabRecorder app.

 After starting each of the individual data streams below, hit "update" in the LabRecorder "Record from Streams" window to refresh to list of available data streams.